 She is the author, editor, or co-editor of 10 books, Social Work with Abused and Neglected Children(The Free Press, 1981), Child Sexual Abuse: An Interdisciplinary Manual for Diagnosis, Case Management, and Treatment(Columbia University Press, 1988), Understanding Child Sexual Maltreatment(Sage Publications, 1990), Child Sexual Abuse: Intervention and Treatment(U.S. Department of Health and Human Services, 1993) the American Professional Society on the Abuse of Children Study Guide: Interviewing Children Suspected of Having Been Sexually Abused(Sage Publications, 1996), Maltreatment in Early Childhood: Tools for Research-based Intervention(Haworth Press, 2000), Understanding and Assessing Child Sexual Maltreatment, Second Edition(Sage Publications, 2003), Interviewing Children about Sexual Abuse: Controversies and Best Practice(Oxford University Press, 2007), Seeking Justice in Child Sexual Abuse: Shifting Burdens and Sharing Responsibilities (Columbia University Press, 2010) and Contested Issues in Child Sexual Abuse Evaluation (Routledge 2014).
 She has also published over 100 book chapters and research and clinical articles.
 She has conducted over 300 juried conference presentations at international, national, and state conferences and provided over 250 workshops.

-Teresa Huizar was appointed the Executive Director of National Children’s Alliance, February 26th, 2008.
-National Children’s Alliance, headquartered in Washington, DC, is the national association and accrediting body for more than 850 Children’s Advocacy Centers in the US.
-These centers provide comprehensive services to child victims of abuse including: forensic interviews, victim advocacy, medical evaluations, and mental health treatment.
+Teresa Huizar has been the CEO of National Children’s Alliance, the national association and accrediting body for more than 930 Children’s Advocacy Centers (CACs) in the US, since 2008.
+CACs provide comprehensive services to child victims of abuse including: forensic interviews, victim advocacy, medical evaluations, and mental health treatment.
 Children’s Advocacy Centers coordinate the multidisciplinary team as it carries out its investigative, prosecutorial, and treatment functions.
-In 2017, Children’s Advocacy Centers served over 334,000 child victims of abuse, and provided child abuse prevention education to more than 1.9 million individuals.
+In 2020, CACs served over 338,000 child victims of abuse, and provided prevention education to more than 2 million individuals.

 James R. Marsh, Esq.